11 Oct California overtime law 2022

-It is necessary for every worker and employer out there to know all the ins and outs of Ca overtime law.
-After all, getting to know laws governing overtime pay in California ensures that you are working within the boundaries and confines of a responsible employer as a service provider.
-Even if you are an employee, the Ca overtime laws ensure that you get compensated righteously for the work you do.
-Well-deserved money compensated to the rightful owners is the number one agenda of California overtime rules.
+It is necessary for every worker and employer out there to know all the ins and outs of CA overtime laws.
+After all, getting to know laws governing overtime pay in California ensures that you work within the boundaries and confines of a responsible employer as a service provider.
+Even if you are an employee, the CA overtime laws ensure that you get compensated righteously for your work.
+Well-deserved money paid to the rightful owners is the number one agenda of California overtime rules.

-However, there’s a lot to learn about California’s overtime law as it is difficult to sift through all the right information while grasping how overtime pay laws work within the city.
-The purpose of the guide is to understand the basics of California’s overtime rules, how it entails, and how it differs from federal laws concerning wages and compensation for double time.
+However, there’s a lot to learn about the state of California overtime regulations.
+It is challenging to sift through all the correct information while grasping how overtime pay laws work within the city.
+This guide’s purpose is to understand the basics of California’s overtime rules, what it entails, and how it differs from federal laws concerning wages and compensation for double time.
 This guide is your only answer to any question you might have regarding California’s overtime rules.

-Even though this guide will help you sift through all the necessary information, it should, in no way, be taken as legal advice to come to an outcome.
-Now that we are done with a heads up, let’s get started everything you should know about overtime pay in California.
+Even though this guide will help you sift through all the necessary information, it should in no way be taken as legal advice to come to an outcome.
+Now that we are done with a heads up, let’s get started with everything you should know about overtime pay in California.

 Basics of California overtime rules

-In a summary, an employee or a worker of a non-profit, public or private organization should be paid overtime or 1.5 times their regular pay rate when they work 40 hours a week, 8 hours in a day and for the first 8 hours for the 7th day in a row.
+In summary, an employee or a worker of a non-profit, public or private organization should be paid overtime or 1.5 times their regular pay rate when they work 40 hours a week, 8 hours in a day, and for the first eight hours for the 7th day in a row.

-Remember if you are an employer and your employees hold contracts for working 3 12-hours shifts or 4 10-hours shifts, they are not entitled to overtime pay unless they work for 40 hours per week.
+Remember, if you are an employer and your employees hold contracts for working three 12-hours shifts or four 10-hour shifts, they are not entitled to overtime pay unless they work 40 hours per week.

-In addition to that, CA overtime laws state that workers who work for more than 8 hours on their 7th consecutive workday or more than 12 hours a day should be paid twice their regular pay rate.
-That being said, let’s talk about the eligibility criterion that the employee must meet to receive double pay rate or overtime pay.
+In addition, CA overtime laws state that workers who work for more than 8 hours on their 7th consecutive workday or more than 12 hours a day should be paid twice their regular pay rate.
+That being said, let’s talk about the eligibility criterion that the employee must meet to receive a double pay rate or overtime pay.

 Eligibility requirements for overtime pay rules in California

 As an employee, you must be eligible to receive overtime pay in California.
-You must meet a set of qualifications to stand in the overtime pay category.
+You must qualify to stand in the overtime pay category.
 Here are the following requirements:

 The employee’s age must be more than 18 or 16 (if they are permitted to leave school for work)

 The employee should be serving a non-administrative role.
 This means that the employee’s duties should include general business operations, inspection, administration of an educational system, and much more.
-In addition to that, the employees serving an administrative role in the company must earn a monthly salary that’s more than twice the minimum wage for full-time employment in California.
+In addition, the employees serving an administrative role in the company must earn a monthly salary that’s more than twice the minimum wage for full-time employment in California.

 The employee must be performing a non-professional role in the company.
-This means that the employee should be licensed by federal and state law to practice teaching, dentistry, engineering, architecture, optometry, medicine, law, and much more.
-To get a comprehensive view, one must visit the website of the Department of Industrial Relations and see what entails a professional role.
-In addition to that, professional employees must make twice more than the minimum wage criterion.
+This means that the employee should be licensed by federal and state law to practice teaching, dentistry, engineering, architecture, optometry, medicine, law, and more.
+To get a comprehensive view, one must visit the Department of Industrial Relations website and see what a professional role entails.
+In addition to that, skilled employees must make twice more than the minimum wage criterion.

 Workweek and workday- How are they defined in the line of work?

-Often, employers, recruiters, and employees take the terms, work weeks and work days differently.
+Employers, recruiters, and employees often take the terms, work weeks, and work days differently.
 Therefore, the law has defined what a workday and workweek are.
 Keep moving forward to sift through their true definition as provided by the law:

 How do you define a workday?

 A regular working day is equivalent to a workday.
 It means that it is 24 hours long.
-However, the work hour does not have to end at 24 or start at 12, if you are doing a 12-hour shift.
-A workday can start at any time during the day and night and will be over as soon as 24 hours are completed.
+However, the work hour does not have to end at 24 or start at 12 if you are doing a 12-hour shift.
+A workday can begin at any time during the day or night and will be over as soon as 24 hours is completed.

-For instance, if you have started your work at 3 pm, the next workday won’t start unless its 3 pm on the clock.
-The employer has the liability and right to change the schedule as per his and other’s convenience.
+For instance, if you have started your work at 3 pm, the following workday won’t start unless it’s 3 pm on the clock.
+The employer has the liability and right to change the schedule at his or others’ convenience.
 However, a change in the schedule should be reasonable and permanent.
 A blatant attempt to avoid paying double time is not lawful under any circumstances.

 How do you define a workweek?

-Like a workday, a workweek is defined as 7 complete days, with one day having 24 hours.
+Like a workday, a workweek is defined as 7 full days, with one day having 24 hours.
 In simpler words, a week has 168 consecutive hours.

-Unlike a workday, the work week can begin at any day and at any time but as soon as the 168 consecutive hours are up, so is the workweek.
-Just like a workday, the schedule of a workweek can be permanently changed by the employer too.
-However, not avoiding blatant change can lead to an employer treating the employee unfairly in terms of wages.
+Unlike a workday, the work week can begin on any day and at any time but as soon as the 168 consecutive hours are up, so is the workweek.
+Just like a workday, the workweek schedule can be permanently changed by the employer too.
+However, not avoiding blatant change can lead to an employer mistreating the employee in terms of wages.

-These definitions are clear and should be enough to clear any confusion that there is between a workweek and a workday.
-The important thing, however, as an employer is to not mess around the workday or workweek schedule in order to violate California’s overtime rules.
+These definitions are clear and should be enough to clear any confusion between a workweek and a workday.
+However, the important thing as an employer is to not mess around with the workday or workweek schedule to violate California’s overtime rules.
 Under-paying the employees is a crime in itself.